wuciawe/wuciawe.github.io/_posts/2014-08-13-more-on-makefile-and-autodependencies.md

     generate $< -$(subst output,,$@) > $@
 {% endhighlight %}

-This is equivalent with the following one:
+This is equivalent to the following one:

 {% highlight make %}
 boutput: text